CNC

 However may I wish you good luck.
 I found that rolling my own CNC was been lots of fun.

-Warning: I have put the information on how I set up the Pi-5 and the Mesa 7i95t card that I used near the end of this page so it didn't mess up with the flow of the stepper motor installation (Click the Pi-5 on the bar at the top).
+Warning: I have put the information on how I set up the Pi-5 and the Mesa 7i95t card that I used near the end of this page so it didn't mess up with the flow of the milling machine modifications (Click the Pi-5 on the bar at the top).
 Naturally this is not how I handled it.
-The Pi5/Mesa combo was my tool for all stages of testing the steppers and their signals.
+The Pi5/Mesa combo was my key tool for all stages of testing the steppers, the sensors and their signals.

 CNC, strategy, 42 and the Z axis

-So the first thing I did was Ebay a nice 19 inch 3U cabinet in steel to install all the components inside.
-I have too many very unhappy memories of things, just connected by hook-up wire, skittering around on my bench and trying to throw themselves on the floor while I'm trying to do software.
+So the first thing I did was to buy a nice 19 inch 3U cabinet in steel (Ebay) to install all the components inside.
+I have too many very unhappy memories of prototype things, just connected by hook-up wire, skittering around on my bench and trying to throw themselves on the floor while I'm trying to do software.

 It didn't take long to realise that that Z feed wheel on the top, at the back, would need to be considered first.
 Once installed on the bench, my bench is a good height while my ceiling isn't, it would be a problem to even reach it so winding in a big Z change could be tiresome to say the least.
 Hence the CNC design work needed to start with deciding how to put a power feed on that as a matter of priority.

-The slide will go up another 9cms Pick a stepper motor.
+The slide will go up another 9cms So pick a stepper motor.
 There isn't a huge range available in commonly available.

 A simple check with a piece of wood, a piece of string and the old archery 'pull' gauge (probably just a rebadged suitcase scale marked up) shows the max 'stiction' torque winding upwards as variable but always less than 1.2Nm (measured 0.27Kg at 38cms).
 Also an important note here is that the Z thread gives 4mm travel per revolution.